wilsonify/wilsonify.github.io/content/articles/2017-03-27-temperature-control.md

 ![](/images/smokepoint.png)

-Since the thermocouple output will be just a few millivolts, I will need to amplify the signal closer to the 5mV range for the arduino to record it properly.
+Since the thermocouple output will be just a few milli-volts, I will need to amplify the signal closer to the 5mV range for the arduino to record it properly.